 Is there really a difference between VPN and proxy server?
 Do the two actually differ at all?
 What exactly are the differences between the two, and why do they matter?
-If you don't know what a proxy server is, or what a VPN is, then it's important that you learn about both of these things.
+People often use the terms "VPN" and "Proxy" interchangeably.
+However, there are distinct differences between the two.